A3 motorway (Romania): Comarnic – Brașov section

 As of October 2015, section 1 (4.0 km) and section 5 (6.3 km, plus a connecting road) at the ends of the Comarnic – Brașov section were separately tendered.
 For section 1, a bid by Spedition UMB and Tehnostrade remained the only one, while the other tender was leaning towards a consortium led by the Spanish construction company Copisa.
 However, as of October 2017, after the termination of challenge procedures, only the Râșnov – Cristian segment was awarded for construction, to the Cypriot company Alpenside.
 The contract, which includes a 3.7 km connecting road, is worth 25.8 million euro and should take 6 months for planning and 18 months for execution.
 The bid for the Comarnic Sud – Comarnic Nord section had been canceled by February 2017, as the only bid was not in accordance with the terms.

 In October 2018, the motorway Ploiești – Comarnic – Brașov (around 100 km) was once again tendered, as a public–private partnership, that would take 24 years and have an estimated cost of 1.36 billion euro.
 The Romanian state would contribute with 25%, while the private partner would contribute with 75%.
 As of December 2018, the tender's deadline, there were five companies or joint-venture interested.
 The project received criticism from the NGO called Asociația Pro Infrastructură for lacking details of major importance.
-In October 2019, it was announced that the joint-venture selected for the construction works was China Communications Construction Company (China) – Makyol Insaat Sanayi Turizm (Turkey).
+In October 2019, it was announced that the joint venture selected for the construction work was China Communications Construction Company (China) – Makyol Insaat Sanayi Turizm (Turkey).
 The project was, once more, cancelled in the first quarter of 2020, by the newly elected government, in favor of a new future tender, based on European funds.